iglosiggio/huayra-drivers-common/README.md

 ----------------------
 The simplest frontend is the "huayra-drivers" command line tool.
-You can use it to show the available driver packages which apply to the current system (huayra-drivers list), or to install all drivers which are appropriate for automatic installation (sudo huayra-drivers autoinstall), which is mostly useful for integration into installers.
+You can use it to show the available driver packages which apply to the current system (`huayra-drivers list`), or to install all drivers which are appropriate for automatic installation (`sudo huayra-drivers autoinstall`), which is mostly useful for integration into installers.

-Please see "huayra-drivers --help" for details.
+Please see `huayra-drivers --help` for details.

 Python API
 ----------
-The UbuntuDrivers.detect Python module provides some functions to detect the system's hardware, matching driver packages, and packages which are eligible for automatic installation.
+The `HuayraDrivers.detect` Python module provides some functions to detect the system's hardware, matching driver packages, and packages which are eligible for automatic installation.